GuaciG/GuaciG/README.md

 ## Hi coders!
 I'm Guaci 👋

-👩‍💻 I'm a web developer based in Spain, passionate about building clean, responsive, and accessible user interfaces.
+👩‍💻 I'm a Frontend developer based in Spain, passionate about building clean, responsive, and accessible user interfaces.
 As a junior developer, I'm constantly learning and improving — for me, growth is not just a goal, it's a mindset.

-So far, I’ve been focused on creating responsive websites and small applications using technologies like **HTML, CSS, Sass, JavaScript, React, Next.js**, and **Tailwind CSS**.
+So far, I’ve been focused on creating responsive websites and small applications using technologies like **HTML, CSS, Sass, JavaScript, React, Next.js, Vue**, and **Tailwind CSS**.
 I'm especially interested in visual design, accessibility, and making sure everything works smoothly across all devices.

 I'm motivated to take on bigger challenges and be part of projects that make an impact.
 I believe in learning through practice, embracing mistakes, and building better with every step.